Python-Dev123-programming/Readable-Programming-Language/README.md

 -- User interactions:

-input 'string'- It will create an input where you can type text.
+input 'Say something: '- It will create an input where you can type text.
 For example: input 'Say something: ', it will display 'Say something: ' and you'll be able to type anything you want.

 -- Explanation and Helping: